vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 1. 24.
 16 (same verse as 10 V) Stadhūttama--(a lake) V. 82.
 79 Siplā- ) Rg I 104 3 (19 which the , two wives of Kuyava met death) Siprā—-{r from Pāryātra, flowing past

 Ujjayini) M. 22, 24, 114 24, Vā 45.
-98 Every mile of the river is marked by sacred spots, the reputed baunts of rsis or the scenes of miraculous incidents, the river is said to have spruag from the blood of Visnu and is believed to flow with milk at cer tain periods Vide Ain A vol II
+98 Every mile of the river is marked by sacred spots, the reputed baunts of rsis or the scenes of miraculous incidents, the river is said to have spruag from the blood of Viṣṇu and is believed to flow with milk at cer tain periods Vide Ain A vol II

 p 196 for this Sita & branch of Gaiga) vā 47, 2: